janeru/class/README.md

 ## Introduction
 ```
-Put data in initial state, and use reactstrap to do this wwebsite.
+Put data in initial state, and use reactstrap to do this website.
 ```
 ## Function
 ```